-Join Garrick Chow for an in-depth discussion in this video Saving projects as templates, part of Up and Running with REAPER 4.
+Join Garrick Chow for an in-depth discussion in this video Saving projects as templates, part of Learning REAPER 4.

 Earlier in this chapter, I showed you how to create a new project in Reaper, and …how you could go into a project's settings and click save as default …project settings for your settings to automatically be applied to the next …project you created.
 And that can be a big time saver. …But another way you might speedup your project creation process is to create a …project template.
 Project templates can be really handy if …you're always working on the same kinds of projects. …Maybe you're recording drum with the same mic arrangement. …Maybe you always use six mics, and you always set up the same six tracks exactly …the same way to record.
 Instead of having to create those tracks …from scratch each time, you can create a template based on your set up.…